alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-houserules.md

 # Dying Rules

-No negative H,.
-When a PC goes to zero, roll on the **Battered** table.
+When a PC goes to zero or fewer HP, roll on the **Battered** table.
 Any subsequent damage triggers a Toughness test for death.